pavelprokhorenko/async-fastapi-template/README.md

 $ openssl rand -hex 32
 ```

-* Other project settings (e.g. SMTP) you can see in "app/core/config.py"
+* Other project settings (e.g. SMPT) you can see in "app/core/config.py"

 ## Development